robertvanoverbeek/AirflowTutorial/README.md

 ```
 'start_date': datetime(2019, 1, 1)
 ```
 In a production environment it is logical to use a fixed start_date.
-Only in this tutorial DAG we use a dynamic start date, which will keep the tutorial current.
+Only in this tutorial DAG we use a moving start date, which will keep the tutorial current.

-I have put 'depends_on_past' to True to run the backfill in chronological order.
+I have put 'depends_on_past' to True to run the backfill (called cathup in Airflow) in chronological order.
 When set to False it enables parallel runs, which might cause performance issues when using a Composer environment with low CPU specs.

 You can also specify the number of retries on failure and the retry_delay in case of a failure.